MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 3. Install the scanner by using [Install-AIPScanner](/powershell/module/azureinformationprotection/Install-AIPScanner), specifying the new SQL Server instance and profile name.

-4. **Optional:** If you do not want the scanner to rescan all files, export the ScannerFiles table and import it to the new database.
+4. **Optional**: If you do not want the scanner to rescan all files, export the ScannerFiles table and import it to the new database.

 ## Uninstalling the Azure Information Protection client